-Commissioner lvancic is hearing from constituents about this impeeding construction.
+Commissioner lvancic is hearing from constituents about this impending construction.
 Director Spaulding explained there is a process to get to these specific points.

 Commissioner Wick asked if the drive through Champlain Elementary necessary.
 Director Spaulding explained that this is also to resolve congestion in front of Champlain Elementary.
-This serves to fulfill two needs the District has.
+This serves to fulfill two needs the District has: to provide access to the new South End Early Learning building and provide a better drop-off arrangement for Champlain Elementary.

 Commissioner Curry called the Board's attention to the presentation on January 10, 2017 which shows these plans.
-There has been many years of robbing the Property Services, including the million dollars that has come from Administrative staff- this makes us contrainstaint in the amount of time we can spend on specific projects.
-We have to balance the feelings of people thinking they are not being included to that of the needs of our students.
+There has been many years of robbing the Property Services, including the million dollars that has come from Administrative staff- this makes us contrainstaint in the amount of time staff can spend vetting projects with the community.
+We have to balance the feelings of people thinking they are not being included to that of the urgency of needs.